 In order to find a smooth matching between the two epochs, we need to consider the propagation of radiation modes into the matter era.
 This can be achieved by taking into account the general solution in the intermediate regime $(\tau>\tau_\text{eq},n>n_\text{eq})$:

-Here, the constants $A_\text{eq}$ and $B_\text{eq}$ can be determined by requiring the matching between Eq.~\eqref{eq: Flat RD TF} and the Eq.~\eqref{eq: TF inter flat}, together with their respective first derivatives, evaluated at the time of equivalence.
+Here, the constants $A_\text{eq}$ and $B_\text{eq}$ can be determined by requiring the matching between Eqs.~\eqref{eq: Flat RD TF} and \eqref{eq: TF inter flat}, together with their respective first derivatives, evaluated at the time of equivalence.
 In so doing, one finds

 It is worth noting that the solutions \eqref{eq: Flat RD TF}, \eqref{eq: Flat MD TF} and \eqref{eq: TF inter flat} may be also written in terms of spherical Bessel functions of the first kind \cite{Watanabe:2006qe}.